 Small Quantitiy Generators or SQG’s must ensure that all employees are thoroughly familiar with proper waste handling and emergency procedures, relevant to their responsibilities during normal facility operations and emergencies.

-LQG’s have much more stringent requirements, including:
+In contrast to small quantity generators, large quantity generators have much more stringent requirements, including:

 In addition to the training requirements the following documents must also be maintained: